 Abstract Submission Guidelines

-We have opened abstract submission at meetings.setac.org.
-You must submit your abstract no later than 8 June.
+Did you miss the original abstract submission deadline?
+Do you have late-breaking science you would like to present at SETAC Orlando?
+We have opened late abstract submission at meetings.setac.org.
+You must submit your abstract no later than 26 October.

 - All presenters must register for the meeting, pay applicable registration fees and attend the meeting